nsrau/azure-docs.it-it/articles/active-directory/conditional-access/policy-migration.md

 Modificando i gruppi selezionati o escludendo gruppi specifici, è possibile testare l'effetto dei criteri classici disabilitati per alcuni utenti di test prima di disabilitare i criteri per tutti gli utenti e i gruppi inclusi.

-## <a name="azure-ad-conditional-access-policies"></a>Criteri di accesso condizionale AD Azure
+## <a name="azure-ad-conditional-access-policies"></a>Azure AD Conditional Access policies

-Con l'accesso condizionale nel portale di Azure, è possibile gestire tutti i criteri in un'unica posizione centrale.
-Poiché l'implementazione del modo in cui è stato modificato l'accesso condizionale, è consigliabile acquisire familiarità con i concetti di base prima della migrazione dei criteri classici.
+With Conditional Access in the Azure portal, you can manage all your policies in one central location.
+Because the implementation of how Conditional Access has changed, you should familiarize yourself with the basic concepts before migrating your classic policies.

 Vedere:

-- [Che cos'è l'accesso condizionale in Azure Active Directory](../active-directory-conditional-access-azure-portal.md) per apprendere i concetti di base e la terminologia.
+- [What is Conditional Access in Azure Active Directory](../active-directory-conditional-access-azure-portal.md) to learn about the basic concepts and the terminology.
-- [Procedure consigliate per l'accesso condizionale in Azure Active Directory](best-practices.md) per ottenere alcune indicazioni sulla distribuzione di accesso condizionale nell'organizzazione.
+- [Best practices for Conditional Access in Azure Active Directory](best-practices.md) to get some guidance on deploying Conditional Access in your organization.
-- [Richiedere l'autenticazione MFA per App specifiche con Azure Active Directory l'accesso condizionale](app-based-mfa.md) per acquisire familiarità con l'interfaccia utente nel portale di Azure.
+- [Require MFA for specific apps with Azure Active Directory Conditional Access](app-based-mfa.md) to familiarize yourself with the user interface in the Azure portal.

 ## <a name="migration-considerations"></a>Considerazioni sulla migrazione

-In questo articolo, i criteri di accesso condizionale di Azure AD sono anche detti *nuovi criteri*.
+In this article, Azure AD Conditional Access policies are also referred to as *new policies*.
 I criteri classici continuano a funzionare in parallelo con quelli nuovi finché non vengono disabilitati o eliminati.

 Nella prospettiva di un consolidamento dei criteri è importante considerare gli aspetti seguenti: